Chih-Che-Fang/MyBookStore2/README.md

 **Enviornment:**  Windows + Docker  + AWS Cli2.0 installed + AWS cli configured with your own AWS account **(Please make sure you're able to access your AWS account by AWS CLI)**
 **Test Cases:**
 **[Intermediate Milestone]**
-test1: (Cache) Perform search methods with cache correctly.
+- test1: (Cache) Perform search requests for each topic twice, verify we get the same correct result
-test2: (Cache) Perform lookup methods with cache correctly.
+- test2: (Cache) Perform lookup methods with cache correctly, verify we get the same correct result
-test3: (Replication/Cache Consistency + Loadbalance) Process Buy request and update the book stock correctly with Frontend server direct requests to servers evenly.
+- test3: (Replication/Cache Consistency + Loadbalance) Process Buy request and update the book stock correctly with Frontend server direct requests to servers evenly.
 Also check the cache consistency after several buy transaction
-test4: (Replication/Cache Consistency + Race Condition) 4 concurrent clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book
+- test4: (Replication/Cache Consistency + Race Condition) 4 concurrent clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book

 **[Final Milestone]**
+- **test1:** (Verify Search transaction + Cache) Perform search requests for each topic twice, verify we get the same and correct result
+- **test2:** (Verify Lookup transaction + Cache) Perform lookup methods for each book twice, verify we get the same and correct result
+- **test3:** (Verify Buy transaction + Replication/Cache Consistency + Loadbalance) Process Buy request and update the book stock correctly with Frontend server direct requests to servers evenly.
+Also check the cache consistency after several buy transaction
+- **test4:** (Verify Replication/Cache Consistency + Race Condition Protection) 4 concurrent clients buy book "RPCs for Dummies" that only has 3 stock concurrently, only 3 client can buy the book
-test5: (Fault tolerance) After primary catalog server crashed, Frontend server can still correctly process update and query request.
-Alive replica will take over the primary job.
+- **test5:** (Verify Fault tolerance) After primary catalog server crashed, Frontend server can still correctly process update and query requests.
+Check alive replica will take over the primary job correctly.
-test6: (Fault tolerance) Primary catalog server can correctly recover from a fail and resync with replicas
+- **test6:** (Verify Fault tolerance) Primary catalog server can correctly recover from a fail and resync with replicas
-test7: (Fault tolerance) Same with test5, but the crashed server is a replicated catalog server
+- **test7:** (Verify Fault tolerance) Same with test5, but the crashed server is a replicated catalog server
-test8: (Fault tolerance) Same with test 6, but the recovered server is a replicated catalog server
+- **test8:** (Verify Fault tolerance) Same with test 6, but the recovered server is a replicated catalog server
-test9: Run above test cases, but deploy servers on 5 remote EC2 machines, with each of the components and replicas on different machines
+- **test9:** (Verify Distributed System) Run all of above test cases, but deploy servers on 5 remote EC2 machines, with each of the components and replicas on different machines

 # How to run?